peterzsilak/hackintosh-asus-tuf-b560m-plus-wifi/readme.md

   * FakePCIID_Intel_HDMI_Audio - This is a companion extension specifically for Intel integrated HDMI audio.
 They allow certain unsupported hardware to be recognized and used by macOS.

   * LucyRTL8125Ethernet - This kext is responsible for network card support and may be required to support Ethernet controllers on the motherboard.

-  * AirportItlwm and IntelBluetoothFirmware - These kexts are responsible for supporting the Wi-Fi and Bluetooth controllers and may be required to support the Intel Wi-Fi and Bluetooth controllers on the motherboard.

-  * BlueToolFixup - this fixes firmware errors related to Apple Broadcom WiFi and Bluetooth cards that may occur with unsupported Wi-Fi and Bluetooth cards. kext improves AirDrop, Handoff and other features.

-  * IntelBTPatcher - A Lilu base patcher that fix Intel Bluetooth on Bigsur, Catalina, Mojave, High sierra etc, tested with Bigsur and Catalina all working good.

   * USBInjectAll - This kext is responsible for supporting USB ports and may be required to support USB ports on the motherboard.